Ethically non-monogamous and in a primary long-distance relationship with 1d314c.

 My bike (or at least *a* bike, since they keep getting stolen)

-New York City, which still feels like home even after years in the bay.
+New York City, which still felt like home when I recently came back after 5 years in the San Francisco bay area.

 Also I recently submitted an abstract to a conference promising to produce a "unified theory of legal epistemology."
 I have no idea what the hell that even means.
 [ETA: I presented that paper!
 Still not sure what it means.]